chinnasubba/amazing-modem-250610/README.md

 * Filter top priority error messages from fivetran (`warehouse` project and `NStoSQL2` project), to be sent to slack channel (#analytics_errors).
 (This is done).

 * Filter top priority error messages from airflow server to monitor native ELT pipelines.
+(This is done).

 * Adopt SD best practices.
 Create analytics driven metrics by defining a set of SLI's (service level indicators) that best serve the analytics engineering warehouse.